centrica-engineering/nucleus-docs/docs/community/working-agreement.md

 description: How we approach work between the Nucleus team and the community
 ---

-> A set of working principles agreed between the teams using the deisng system and the core Nucleus team.
+> A set of working principles agreed between the teams using the Design System and the core Nucleus team.